A symbol that has an outline of a triangle with an exclamation mark in the middle

 Safe Driving on Campus

-This program was implemented by PSU Risk Management and EHS departments to ensure the safety of university authorized drivers (faculty, staff, students, volunteers) and bystanders.
+This program is implemented by PSU Risk Management and EHS departments to ensure the safety of University-authorized drivers (faculty, staff, students, volunteers) and bystanders.

 Clipboard with a piece of paper containing lines representing words and a pencil